sketch-hq/sketch-assistants/assistants/core/src/rules/debug-i18n/README.md

 > generally useful during the typical design workflow.

 This rule generates a violation with the message "Hello world".
-This particular string is guaranteed to be translated, for example rendering as "世界你好" in the Simplified Chinese locale `zh-Hans`.
+This particular string is guaranteed to be translated, for example rendering as "你好世界" in the Simplified Chinese locale `zh-Hans`.

 ## Rationale